-When looking for a new frame or buying new components one of the most common questions asked is about handlebars.
+When looking for a new frame or buying new bike components, one of the most common questions asked is about handlebars.
 Very logical as this is one of the major points of contact with your bike.
 But there are various features you’ll need to take in consideration when looking for that perfect handlebar setup.
 Here you can find a couple of pointers.

-Carbon or aluminum
+Carbon handlebar or Aluminum handlebar

 One of the most difficult choices to make when picking a new handlebar is the used material.
 Here you have two choices: a carbon handlebar or an aluminum.
 Both materials have their unique advantages and disadvantages.

-Carbon is known for its comfort, as it generally does a better job at absorbing vibrations from road irregularities.
+Carbon materials is known for its comfort, as it generally does a better job at absorbing vibrations from road irregularities.
 Aluminum transfers more of these vibrations through your hands.
 Carbon bars are also known for their stiffness.
-Many people think that aluminum bars are stiffer than a carbon bar because they feel harsher but this is due to the difference in the already mentioned vibration damping of the two materials.
+Many people think that aluminum bars are stiffer than a carbon bar.
+Because they feel harsher but this is due to the difference in the already mentioned vibration damping of the two materials.
 Another benefit of carbon handlebars is the weight, generally a carbon bar will weigh less than its aluminum counterpart.

 As for durability both materials are on par with each other.
 They can both take the abuse of riding without breaking.
 Though you’ll notice on an aluminum bar the impact and abuse it has taken as it tends to bend, dent or deform.
 On the other hand a carbon bar does not show these signs of fatigue.
 If it has come at the end of its lifecycle a carbon handlebar will simply snap.

 On a road bike It is very difficult to choose the correct drop bar because of the load of options that exist to choose from.
 We’ll give you some pointers on how to choose the correct handlebar.

 The first point is handlebar width.
 As you all are very well aware, we are not all shaped equally.
 This is why drop bars come in sizes going from 38cm up to 46cm.